 We have seen high-profile cases (including Facebook) where algorithms are influencing social media news feeds by promoting stories that the algorithm suggests is most relevant to the user.
 This creates individual echo chambers where a user continually hears and sees the same curated content, so their world view becomes a list of what the system sees as their interests.
 Worryingly, opposing views are extinguished (or curated out).

 This is not a new argument; gender and racial bias in algorithms are topics of heated debate but my argument is latent bias exists in many Learning Analytics approaches.
-If we give a machine biased data, then the machine will be biased in its outputs.
+If we give a machine biased student data, then the machine will be biased in its outputs.

 Consider ranking a student’s potential because of a demographic attribute that historically shows a particular group has not fared as well?
 Or planning based upon supporting particular students because of inherent bias within the algorithm?